-Restart your Windows computer and when it starts booting, press the F2 key to enter the BIOS settings.
+On such laptops, restart your Windows computer, and when it starts booting, press the F2 key to enter the BIOS settings.

 Press the Advanced tab and double-click on Function key behavior.
 Change the setting from Multimedia key to Function key.

-Entering the BIOS and changing BIOS settings is normally not advisable – especially if you are not used to it.
-I therefore recommend you follow this second method.
+NOTE: Entering the BIOS/UEFI and changing settings is normally not advisable – especially if you are not used to it.
+I, therefore, recommend you follow the next method.

-To open the Windows Mobility Center, press WinKey+X to open the WinX Menu and select Mobility Center.
-Alternativey, ope Run box, type mblctr and hit Enter.
-Goes without saying that you can also access it via Control Panel > Hardware and Sound > Windows Mobility Center > Adjust commonly used mobility settings.
+To open the Windows Mobility Center, open the Run box, type mblctr and hit Enter.
+It goes without saying that you can also access it via Control Panel > Hardware and Sound > Windows Mobility Center > Adjust commonly used mobility settings.

-In this way, you will be able to interchange, swap or inverse keyboard Function and Multi-media keys on Dell laptops.
+In this way, you can interchange, swap, or inverse keyboard Function (Fn) and Multi-media keys on your laptop.